kesettle/project3/README.md

 ## Boosted Tree Model

 Below is the process of fitting a boosted tree model.
+A boosted tree is a method that builds sequentially.
+It’s a slow-building method, that builds a new tree considering the error of the previous fit, updating predictions each new fit.
 Model performance is tested by fitting the final tuned model on test set and calculate the test RMSE.
-Here, I use the
+Here, I use combinations the following tuning parameters:
++ `n.trees`, the number of boosting iterations, with values 25, 50, 100,
+150, and 200
++ `interaction.depth`, the maximum tree depth, with values 1 through 5
++ `shrinkage`, the learning rate of the model, with values 0.1, 0.2, 0.3, 0.4, and 0.5, and
++ `n.minobsinnode`, the minimum node size, here using 10.

 ``` r
 #Set tuning grid for boosted tree model